Booodaness/Tempus-Spatium/_posts/2024-05-22-transitory-worlds-plato-metaphysics.md

 ---
 title: "The Question of 'Transitory Worlds' in Plato's Metaphysics: Part 1"
 description: "Why Plato should slow down in his argument in the Meno"
-categories: philosophy
+categories: metaphysics
-tags: [epistemology, metaphysics, concept innateness, dualism]
+tags: [concept innateness, idealism]
 ---

 ## Motivation